openfaas/openfaas.github.io/_posts/2019-07-29-plonk-stack.md

 * Summing up

     It's hard to sum up 3-years of R&D, community interaction, events, blog posts, tutorials, and workshops, but the end result looks something like: PLONK.
-I hope you'll kick the tires with OpenFaaS if you haven't already, or if you tried it some time ago, will come back and see how much it's improved.
+I hope you'll kick the tyres with OpenFaaS if you haven't already, or if you tried it some time ago, will come back and see how much it's improved.

 #### Get involved